How to Cure Procrastination and Build Better Habits

 Listening to critics.

-For reasons unknown, I was always taught and lead to believe that the BEST way to learn and grow is to listen to those who criticize you instead of only listening to those who are on your team.
+For reasons unknown, I learned that the BEST way to learn and grow is to listen to those who criticize you instead of only listening to those who are on your team.

 There is some truth to that.
-Just sitting around with a harem of sycophants and adorers isn’t going to help either if what you’re doing is terrible work.
+Just sitting around with a harem of sycophants and adorers will not help either if what you’re doing is terrible work.

 What I’m talking about, however, is ignoring those dissenting voices that don’t matter.
-If you’re doing what you are meant to do, and are called to do, and you have an audience that needs your skills and message, press on and ignore them.
+If you’re doing what you need to do, and are called to do, and you have an audience that needs your skills and message, press on and ignore them.

-In other posts, with reference to writing for the web and starting up a side hustle, I’ve written about figuring out who your audience (or target market) is, and directing what you do to them.
+In other posts, regarding writing for the web and starting up a side hustle, I’ve written about figuring out who your audience (or target market) is, and directing what you do to them.